A-6: Mrs. Roberts-McGee

-A-6 is a transition classroom that primarily focuses on the development of the life skills needed when students graduate.
-Our class participates in various community outings which include shopping for classroom and personal items such as hygiene necessities, leisure, exercise and seasonal activities.
-Each month the students of A-6 will choose a different community service initiative to participate in or provide needed items for.
-The community service project helps students learn how they can assist others and be an active part of their community.
-This year we are focusing on functional communication in order to promote self-advocacy as well as address social/behavioral needs.
-The students within this class benefit from structured small group instruction in which they can use technology to practice real life skills prior to implementing them in the community.
-Students also participate in the Gengras Center vocational program and work at assigned jobs on campus such as a campus recycling team, cleaning in the College CafÃ©, cleaning the Gengras Center kitchen after lunch and helping maintain cleaning in the Oâ€™Connell Center on campus in preparation and anticipation of being part of a work team in an adult agency.
+A-6 is a transition classroom that primarily focuses on the development of the life skills needed when students graduate; from hygiene, cooking, self-help skills, community and safety awareness and vocational work.
+Our class participates in community outings which include shopping for classroom and personal items, leisure, exercise and seasonal activities such as farms and orchards.
+We also focus on functional communication in order to promote self-advocacy as well as address social/behavioral needs.
+The students within this class benefit from structured small group as well as individual instruction.
+In these settings, they can practice using technology or simulated situations to practice real life-skills prior to implementing them in the community such as using a crosswalk, paying for items at the cash register in a store, ordering food at a restaurant or engaging with a member of the community.
+Students also participate in the Gengras Center Vocational program and work at assigned jobs either within the Gengras and CARE buildings, USJ Campus or a community work team in preparation and anticipation of being part of a work team in an adult agency post graduation.

 “Fight for the things you are about, but do it in a way that will lead others to join you”- Ruth Bader Ginsburg